LunCoSim/lunco-sim/docs/Grants/JuiceBox/JuiceBox V2.md

 That's helped a lot, allowing me to keep buidling fulltime

-You can help scale the activities by donating to this project, helping building Lunar Company :D
+By donating to the project you are providing me with resources to accelerate Space Exploration.

-You'll get 10% of $LUNCO, the rest would be used to support space activities.
+To honor your contribution you'll get 10% of $LUNCO while the rest would be use to support upcoming activities.
+The token has no value or utility, it just reflects your contribution.

 ## My Background